enrmarc/enrmarc.github.com/about.md

 </div>

 I'm Enrique, software developer based in Spain and currently <strike>Android</strike>, <strike>PHP</strike>, <strike>Ruby</strike>, JavaScript pays my bills.
-Ideally, this site should contain a collection of curated, beautifully written, inspiring and interesting posts, but in terms of writing, I'm just a <em>dilettante</em>.
+Ideally, this site should contain a collection of curated, beautifully written, inspiring, and interesting posts, but in terms of writing I'm just a <em>dilettante</em>.

-Apart from working and writing about technical stuff, I spend my spare time reading, watching movies, drawing, running and improving my guitar skills.
+Apart from working and writing about technical stuff, I spend my spare time reading, watching movies, drawing, running, and improving my guitar skills.
 If you want to know about my professional career, check out my [résumé](/data/resume.pdf).

-Whenever you are interested, you can send me a message to `enrmarc@gmail.com`.
+Whenever you are interested, just send me a message to [`enrmarc@gmail.com`](mailto:enrmarc@gmail.com).
 I use that handle in some other sites like [GitHub](http://github.com/enrmarc) and [Stackoverflow](http://stackoverflow.com/users/434171/enrique-marcos?tab=profile).